-Elaine Nichols, R.N., Ed.D., Associate Dean of Academic Affairs Sherdene A. Brown, B.A., M.Ed., Director of Student Affairs
+Elaine Nichols, R.N., Ed.D., Associate Dean of Academic Affairs Kathleen M. Ross-Alaolmolki, Ph.D., Coordinator, Master's Programs

 As an integral part of The University of Akron, the College of Nursing promotes the general mission of The University of Akron.
 The college offers diverse and comprehensive nursing education programs at the undergraduate and graduate levels.
 The programs of study, based on professional standards, prepare individuals to provide nursing care in a variety of settings.
 The College of Nursing supports nursing research that contributes to the health and well-being of society.
 The college is committed to serving culturally, racially, and ethnically diverse populations.
 Through academic and community collaboration, the college promotes excellence in nursing education, research, practice, and service.